 •The implementation of the system raised the literacy rate of the country which is definitely a major advantage.

-• It will provide an exposure to all the students with the people from different economic backgrounds.
+• It will provide exposure to all the students with people from different economic backgrounds.

 • The schools are forced to provide the seats allocated in the RTE scheme only to the candidates who are incapable to pay their fees.
 This will make sure that somehow the system reaches the general deserving public.

-As we all are aware of the fact that perfection is myth, every aspect in the world would contain some amount of drawback and flaws with so let’s look into the disadvantages of the following scheme.
+As we all are aware of the fact that perfection is the myth, every aspect in the world would contain some amount of drawback and flaws with so let’s look into the disadvantages of the following scheme.

 • It is an unpractical and an unbalanced system where the government is responsible for the education fees till 8th.
 The education till 8th is not going to help the child to look after his expenses after that.

 • The system has no clause over the teaching methods, as the teaching should be such that students from the underprivileged section are able to understand it with ease.

 • The children from the poorer section will have to face discrimination by the rich which would affect their confidence.

-• As the fees is waived by the school for a specific section of people.
-In order to keep the profit margin constant the school will tend to increase the fees of other students.
+• As the fees are waived by the school for a specific section of people.
+In order to keep the profit margin constant, the school will tend to increase the fees of other students.

 •Apart from fees, there are many other extra charges in the curriculum that should be barred by the student.

 Examining all these factors it can be clearly derived that Right to education is a successful scheme.
 But there are also shortcomings of it still in existence.
 Rectification has to be made in order to get the indented result from the above scheme.
 For any inquiry connect to Study Spectrum and YoCreative.